nahuelcandia/bluebox/README.md

 [<img src="https://github.com/nahuelcandia/bluebox/blob/master/docs/assets/img/logo-color.png?raw=true" width="350"/>](https://github.com/nahuelcandia/bluebox/blob/master/docs/assets/img/logo-color.png?raw=true)

+Collect, Store and Exchange sensitive information.
 # About

-Open Source PCI-Compliant Serverless Proxy and "Blackbox" that replaces sensitive information on-the-fly for inbound and outbound traffic.
+Bluebox is an Open Source PCI-Compliant Serverless Proxy and "Blackbox" that replaces sensitive information on-the-fly for inbound and outbound traffic.

 This standalone quickstart module aims to simplify the process of becoming PCI-DSS compliant, by handling any sensible data in an isolated system, physically and logically